katsully/GMR/README.md

 # Notes
-- look at config files
+- look at config files for ik rig solver

 [
     "HumanBodyName",  // Which human body part to track